Skip to Content

 • Aromatics: Include two garlic cloves and fresh ginger.

-• Rice Vinegar: Rice vinegar cuts through the creaminess of the sauce.
-Substitute with fresh lemon juice, white wine vinegar, or apple cider vinegar.
+• Rice Vinegar: Rice vinegar cuts through the creaminess of the sauce, or substitute with fresh lemon juice, white wine vinegar, or apple cider vinegar.

-• Mustard: Dijon mustard gives the sauce a creamy texture and prevents the aioli from breaking.
+• Mustard: Dijon mustard gives the sauce a creamy texture and acts as an emulsifier to prevent the aioli from breaking.

 • Gochujang: Add sweet heat with gochujang paste.
 The Korean cooking staple consists of red pepper flakes called gochugaru, sticky rice, fermented soybean paste, and salt.
-You can sometimes find Korean chili paste in grocery stores, but I recommend visiting your local Asian grocery store to explore.
+You can sometimes find Korean chili paste in grocery stores, but local Asian grocery stores should carry it.

 • Oil: You will need a neutral oil such as avocado or canola.
-You can use extra virgin olive oil, but it will change the color of the aioli.
+You can use extra virgin olive oil, but it will slightly change the color and flavor of the aioli.

 Additions and Substitutions